Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.0/helpers/icon.md

   <svg class="bm-tall-icon me-short text-info" width="1rem" height="1rem" fill="currentColor" aria-hidden="true">
     <use xlink:href="/docs/{{< param docs_version >}}/assets/img/ouds-web-sprite.svg#vector"/>
   </svg>
   Default long paragraph with tall icon.
-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Praesent fermentum diam consequat, fermentum sem nec, malesuada eros.
-Praesent eu lectus ligula.
-Nullam et est in augue pharetra ultricies quis non orci.
+It stands here in order for you to see how the icon should behave when it's placed next to a long paragraph.
+Whenever the paragraph stands on multiple lines please prefer using a block element and not an inline element so there will no strange behaviors.
 </p>

 <!-- Prefer use this -->